airtai/fastagency/docs/docs/en/getting-started/index.md

             gunicorn main:app
             ```

+        !!! danger "Currently not working on **Windows**"
+            The above command is currently not working on **Windows**, because gunicorn is not supported.
+Please use the alternative method below to start the application:
+            ```
+            pip install waitress
+            waitress-serve --listen=0.0.0.0:8000 main:app
+            ```

 === "FastAPI + Mesop"

     In this setup, we need to run **two** commands in **separate** terminal windows: